subharthihazra/subh-oauth2/README.md

-## Implementation Choices and Challenges in My OAuth2 Client Library
+## Implementation Choices and Challenges

 I created an OAuth2 client JavaScript library that works on both server-side and client-side environments.
 I decided to use the Proof Key for Code Exchange (PKCE) flow to improve security, especially for public clients.